And how that makes the prices you pay higher

 This network exists as most manufacturers focus on just that, designing and manufacturing products, and simply aren’t setup to deal with an end user audience.
 Instead they rely upon distributors to import and hold stock in local geographies, and resellers to add value offering advice, guidance and services to support sell through of products to the end user community efficiently.

 Where it becomes more complicated is that each tier has multiple ways of dealing with the next, adding pressure at each stage and this can have an impact on final price as cost builds and is passed through the value chain.
+Related read; guide on how to beat the complex IT market.

 The largest tier is that of the Value Added Resellers (VARs) and in the UK, there are around 225 resellers well positioned to do just that – add value.
 The Top 100 process over 16 million transactions a year, employing over 38,000 people with a turnover of £12.7bn.